pydantic/pydantic/docs/usage/models.md

-!!! warning
-    This page still needs to be updated for v2.0.

 The primary means of defining objects in Pydantic is via models.
-Models are simply classes which inherit from `BaseModel`.
+Models are simply classes which inherit from [`pydantic.BaseModel`][pydantic.BaseModel].

-You can think of models as similar to types in strictly typed languages, or as the requirements of a single endpoint in an API.
+You can think of models as similar to structs in languages like C, or as the requirements of a single endpoint in an API.

+Models share many similarities with Python's dataclasses, but have been designed with some subtle-yet-important differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
+You can find more discussion of this in the [Dataclasses](dataclasses.md) section of the docs.

 Untrusted data can be passed to a model and, after parsing and validation, Pydantic guarantees that the fields of the resultant model instance will conform to the field types defined on the model.